dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 It started out as me having trouble getting tools designed to do this to work right and just being very tired of loud fans.
 I still wanted the fans to crank up when heavy processing was being done.
 I fleshed it out a bit and added in-line comment instructions on how to modify it to suit your own needs.

 Very basic rundown:
-- Gather all of the CPU temps, determine max of these
+- Gather all of the CPU temps, determine max
-- Gather all of the HDD temps, determine max of these
+- Gather all of the HDD temps, determine max
 - Set speeds of the fan zones based configurable temperature thresholds (5 speeds settings)
 - Use cron to run the script every few minutes